lipemat/go-live-update-urls/readme.txt

 == Description ==

 Goes through entire site and replaces all instances of and old url with a new one.
 Used to change the domain of a site.
+Works on both multi-site and single site installs.

 <strong>Check out <a href="https://matlipe.com/product/go-live-update-urls-pro/" target="_blank">Go Live Update Urls Pro</a> for more features including priority support, the ability to test a URL before running, updating of tables created by plugins, and so much more!</strong>

-<blockquote><a href="https://matlipe.com/product/go-live-update-urls-pro/" target="_blank">Pro version 2.0.0<a> just dropped with lots of great new stuff!</blockquote>
+<blockquote><a href="https://matlipe.com/product/go-live-update-urls-pro/" target="_blank">Pro version 2.0.0</a> just dropped with lots of great new stuff!</blockquote>

-Works on both multi-site and single site installs.

-Some of the features this plugin offers:
+<h4>Features</h4>

-* Database table by table selection in case of issues
+* Database table by table selection
 * Supports serialized data in options and meta tables
 * Very easy to use admin page - which may be found under Tools

-Updates Entire Site including:
+<h4>Updates Entire Site including</h4>
 * Posts
 * Pages
 * Image urls